giulio93/ZipIT/README.md

 ZipIT
 =====

-A simple anti-theft device that you can apply on your bag,suitcase or luggage.
+ZipIT is a simple anti-theft device to be installed on bag,suitcase or luggage based on Arduino.
+When the thief opens your zip, the device sends an warning to your smartphone through bluetooth.